Bradley-Stradling/BreadCo_Elk_Stack/README.md

--See "Usage_Guides/Deploying_Linux_Deb_Box_Servers" to see how to automate the deployment of my bash alias and scripting enviroment for servers that helps to automate securing of the systems."
+-See "Usage_Guides/Deploying_Linux_Deb_Box_Servers" to see how to automate the deployment of my bash alias and scripting enviroment for servers that helps to automate securing of the systems.
+Ansible will need to be configured for this.

 ### WebServer Configuration